 I don’t know if the hotel did this on purpose to please guests or just to save on manpower, but it’s a definite plus in my book!
 The small touches that may require a little effort can go a long way.

-In B to C businesses, there’s a lot of competition and you HAVE to stand out if you want to draw people in.
+In Business to Consumer (B to C) environment, there’s a lot of competition and you HAVE to stand out if you want to draw people in.
 That being said, if you’re setting up your store, you might be tempted to scrimp on the construction or renovation of your place.
+Don’t.

 Now more than ever, I appreciate the thought and investment poured into creating your brand’s identity and matching that with decor, ambiance, and experience.
 Treat it as a lasting investment.
 There’s a saying that don’t judge a book by it’s cover, but you can often judge a hotel by it’s lobby (or homepage photos).